ivanceras/rustupefy/README.md

 **And crazy responsive like this**
 ![action](https://raw.githubusercontent.com/ivanceras/rustupefy/master/vim_action.gif)

-This script is aim to jumpstart non-vim users to be able to use vim minimally configured for rust code development.
+This script is aiming to jumpstart non-vim users to be able to use minimally configured vim for Rust development.

-**If you have been using vi before, this script might probably not for you**
+**If you have been using vi before, this script might not be for you**

 ## Installing ( Ubuntu )